 I have some tricks to make it easier to get the most out of healthy foods in a way that won’t break your calorie bank or your wallet.
 A lot of times, people don’t realize that small tweaks to already delicious foods, such as ingredient substitutions, can make a HUGE difference.
 Below are some great trades you can make to have delicious food that’s still good for you.

 Drop the carbs, not the taste, by whipping up a cauliflower crust-based pizza!
 Simply chop cauliflower florets, pulse in a food processor and saute in a skillet.
-Top with skim milk cheese and your favorite veggie toppings for a filling snack that is lighter on calories, but not on taste.
+Mix the cauliflower with an egg to bind it and then spread out into a crust.
+Top with skim milk cheese and your favorite veggie toppings for a filling pizza night that is lighter on calories, but not on taste.
 The same crust can also be made into gooey cheesy bread by topping with mozzarella cheese, oregano and minced garlic!Breading

 Clients often find it hard to give up the notion of breaded chicken and vegetables in parmesan dishes.
-But instead of bread crumbs, use unprocessed bran or crushed Fiber One or All Bran.
+But instead of bread crumbs, use unprocessed bran or crushed fiber cereal.
+I also really like Aleia's Gluten Free Italian Bread Crumbs.

 Sizzling fajitas without a creamy topping are no fun at all!
 Instead of sour cream, use 2 percent Greek yogurt to cool down that jalapeno flavor without as many calories.